The Internet Suspend/Resume® (ISR) project

 Source Releases

-The latest source release is openisr-0.9.7.tar.gz.
+The latest source release is openisr-0.10.1.tar.gz (SHA-1 checksum, GPG signature).
 For client installation instructions, see the README.
 For server installation instructions, see README.server.
 Older releases are available here.

 Binary Packages